toredash/automatic-zone-placement/README.md

 }
 ```

-The above endpoint is a very simple Python application that has been feed with all relevant subnet information.
-With this, we can make a mutating webhook in Kubernetes to ensure that Pods using external resources, as deployed to the optimal availbility zone.
+The above endpoint is a very simple Python application that has been fed with all relevant subnet information.
+With this, we can make a mutating webhook in Kubernetes to ensure that Pods using external resources are deployed to the optimal availability zone.

-With this information, one can use a mutating webhook (via e.g. Kyverno a ClusterPolicy) to alter the Pod specification when a Pod is created, and instruct it to attempt to place the Pod in the correct availbility zone, for instance via node affinity rules
+With this information, one can use a mutating webhook (e.g., via a Kyverno ClusterPolicy) to alter the Pod specification when a Pod is created, and instruct it to attempt to place the Pod in the correct availability zone, for instance via node affinity rules.

 ## Tell me everything